brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-brandon-shimoda.md

       writing has been recognized by, among others, the Toronto Book Award, Journey Prize, Gerald Lampert, Pat Lowther, and the Writers Trust.
       Lubrin’s first collection of short fiction is forthcoming.
+  - person: dao-strom
+    event_bio: Dao Strom is the author of the poetry collection, Instrument (Fonograf Editions), and its musical companion piece, Traveler’s Ode (Antiquated Future Records), forthcoming this fall; a bilingual poetry-art book, You Will Always Be Someone From Somewhere Else; an experimental memoir, We Were Meant To Be a Gentle People, and song cycle, East/West;
+      and two books of fiction.
+She has received awards from the Creative Capital Foundation, Literary Arts, RACC, the NEA, and others.
+She is the co-founder of two collaborative art projects, She Who Has No Master(s), and De-Canon.
+Dao Strom was born in Vietnam and grew up in the Sierra Nevada foothills of California.
+She lives in Portland, Oregon.
   - person: s-an-d-henry-smith
     event_bio: "S*an D. Henry-Smith is an artist and writer working primarily in poetry, photography, and performance, engaging Black experimentalisms and